NM2509/Human-written-vs-bot-generated-news/README.md

 # How to Run

+## Dependencies
+- pandas
+- numpy
+- scipy
+- matplotlib
+- sklearn
+- random
+- seaborn
+- tensorflow

 ## Setup:

-Clone the repository to your local machine
+• Clone the repository to your local machine \
-Ensure you've installed all required dependencies (see the "Dependencies" section) Download data and place it in your working directory
+• Ensure you've installed all required dependencies (see the "Dependencies" section) \
+• Download data and place it in your working directory \
-Note: Some libraries are imported with specific abbreviations in the code, like import numpy as np
+• Note: Some libraries are imported with specific abbreviations in the code, like import numpy as np